Matamattia/DatabaseProject/README.md

 2. Clone this repository to your local environment.
 3. Run the SQL creation and population scripts located in the `sql_scripts` directory to set up the database schema and populate it with initial data.

-## Documentation
-- **Data Dictionary**: Detailed descriptions of each table and relationship in the database are available in the `docs` folder.
-- **Schema Diagrams**: ER diagrams and restructured schemas can be found in the `diagrams` folder, illustrating the database design and relationships.

-## Usage
-- Utilize provided SQL queries to perform data insertion, updates, and complex analytics.
-- Example queries for common data retrieval scenarios are included in the `examples` directory.